Blog

 FOR BLASTING ON THE N2 BETWEEN KWABHACA AND EMAXESIBENI

-Eastern Cape, 15th September 2025: The South African National Roads Agency Limited (SANRAL) would like to notify road users that blasting is scheduled to take place on the N2 national road between KwaBhaca and EmaXesibeni on the 20th September 2025.
+Eastern Cape, 30 October 2025: The South African National Roads Agency Limited (SANRAL) would like to notify road users that blasting is scheduled to take place on the N2 national road between KwaBhaca and EmaXesibeni on the 5th of November 2025 at 12pm.
+The road will be closed for a maximum of 30 minutes.

 Motorists travelling from Kokstad towards Mthatha may consider the following alternative route: